-When COS resources change (such as new file uploaded or files deleted), you will receive notification messages in a timely manner.
-Event notification can be used together with SCF to meet the needs of more application scenarios:
+If any change is made to COS resources (such as new files uploaded or files deleted), you will receive prompt notification.
+Event notification can be used together with Serverless Cloud Function to meet the needs of more application scenarios:

 - System integration: Your own service APIs can be called when files in COS are created, deleted, or overwritten.
-In user-generated content scenarios, you can implement the linkage between mobile devices and servers based on the event notification feature, the client side will be able to interact with the server side.
+In user-generated content (UGC) scenarios, with the event notification feature, the client side will be able to interact with the server side.

 - Data processing: Files in COS can be automatically processed, such as automatic decompression and AI recognition.